henrikingo/dsi/signal_processing/README.md

 Installation can be tricky on Linux.

-If the __pip install -e .[Keyring]__ failed then create a virtualenv with access to the system packages.
+If the __pip install -e .__ failed then create a virtualenv with access to the system packages.
 For mkvirtualenv, the following set of commands may work:

-   $ mkvirtualenv keyring --system-site-packages
+   $ virtualenv venv --system-site-packages
-   $ workon keyring
+   $ source venv/bin/activate
    $ pip install -e .

-If this diesn't work then refer to the [keyring homepage](https://pypi.org/project/keyring/#linux).
+If this doesn't work then refer to the [keyring homepage](https://pypi.org/project/keyring/#linux).

 ##### MacOS

-On MacOS the  __pip install -e .[Keyring]__ generally succeeds but the commands fail with an error
+On MacOS the  __pip install -e .__ generally succeeds but the commands fail with an error
 like:

     keyring.errors.PasswordSetError: Can't store password on keychain